IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/B._R._Ambedkar" target="_blank">B. R. Ambedkar</a>

 >“We have to eradicate the gods who are responsible for the institution which portrays us as sudras, people of low birth, and some others as brahmins of high birth… We have to break the idols of these gods.
-I start with Ganesha because it is he who is worshipped before undertaking any task.”
+I start with Ganesha because it is he who is worshipped before undertaking any task.”[^Based]

 >“If god is the root cause for our degradation destroy that god.
 If it is religion destroy it.
 If it is Manu Darma, Gita, or any other Mythology (Purana), burn them to ashes.
 If it is temple, tank, or festival, boycott them.
 Finally if it is our politics, come forward to declare it openly".”